- 18 years of age or above

 - Junior standing or above at the start of the program

-On this program, students directly enroll in courses at Leeds along with degree-seeking students from Leeds.
+On this program, students directly enroll in courses at the University of Leeds along with other degree-seeking students.
 This institution offers a large selection of courses, with strengths in engineering, business, chemistry, biology, English, math, medieval studies, psychology, physics, and religious studies.

 *Note: If you are planning to study at Leeds during the Fall semester, you may have to take your exams in the United States.
 To find more details visit the Leeds website about personalized exam arrangements

 Refer to the program website for the specific dates, if available.